fyngyrz/aa_macro/authoring.md

 # Authoring in Macro\(\)

-This is a collection of ideas and approaches that are useful in authoring using `Macro()`.
+This is a collection of ideas and approaches that may be interesting with regard to authoring using `Macro()`.

 ## Style definition